Our core research principles

 Manufacturability - Consider scale up challenges early on to provide greater push towards commercialisation

-The Future Materials Group is a young and dynamic research group consisting of 'multilingual' scientists and engineers proficeint in the development of chemical engineering-driven materials innovations for to create a sustainable future.
+The Future Materials Group is a young and dynamic research group consisting of 'multilingual' scientists and engineers proficient in the development of chemical engineering-driven environmental friendly material innovations for a sustainable future.

-Find out more about our nanocellulose, (ligno)cellulose and and materials from waste research from the Institute for Molecular Science and Engineering seminar.
+Find out more about our nanocellulose, (ligno)cellulose and materials from waste research from the Institute for Molecular Science and Engineering seminar and Imperial College inaugural lecture.
 More information about our work in waste-derived enginering materials can be found from our H2020/BBI-JU funded VAMOS demonstration project.
-A brief description of our lightweight porous polymeric materials research be found here.
+A brief description of our lightweight porous polymeric materials research be found here

-You can also learm more about what we do from our publications
+You can also learn more about what we do from our publications

 Research focus